-Erica Durance is no stranger to comic books fandom.
-After starring in Smallville as Lois Lane, she dawned the role of Alura Zor-El in the CW’s Supergirl.
+Erica Durance is no stranger to comic book fandom.
+After starring in Smallville as Lois Lane, she dawned the role of Alura Zor-El in CW’s Supergirl.
 Now with talks of a Smallville animated series in the works, it’s clear Erica is drawn to these roles.

 There is no hero that embodies those traits quite like Superman.
 One of the strongest heroes there is, with his moral compass being the only match for his power set.
 However, even Superman can’t get things done alone.
 Insert Lois Lane.
 I was blown away by the impact Erica Durance and Tom Welling have had on these classic characters.
 The amount of Clark and Lois Smallville “ship” and “comfort” accounts out there rival any fictional couple.
 When I brought this up to her, Erica was shocked they’re still going, but proud: